Military dictatorship in Brazil: Human rights violations

-Geisel administration, distensão, and the 1973 oil shock
+Geisel government, , and 1973 oil shock

-It was in this atmosphere that retired General Ernesto Geisel (1974–79) was elected to Presidency with Médici's approval.
-Geisel was a well-connected Army General and former president of Petrobras.

-There had been intense behind-the-scenes maneuvering by the hard-liners against him and by the more moderate supporters of Castelo Branco for him.
-Fortunately for Geisel, his older brother, Orlando Geisel was the Minister of Army, and his close ally, General João Baptista de Oliveira Figueiredo, was chief of Médici's military staff.
-Once in power, Geisel adopted a more moderate stance with regards to political opposition than his predecessor Médici.
+Retired general Ernesto Geisel (1974–79) was elected to the presidency with Médici's approval in 1974, a year after the oil crisis.
+Geisel was a well-connected army general and former president of Petrobras.
+There had been intense behind-the-scenes maneuvering by the hard-liners against him, but also by the more moderate supporters of Castelo Branco in his support.
+Geisel's older brother Orlando Geisel was the Minister of Army, and his close ally General João Batista Figueiredo was chief of Médici's military staff.
+Once in power, Geisel adopted a more moderate stance with regard to political opposition than Médici's.